PrincetonUniversity/text_editors_and_IDEs/README.md

 `vim` users should be aware of [VSCodeVim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) which is an extension that provides `vim` emulation for Visual Studio Code.

-Users can work on GitHub repo in a browser-based VS Code environment by pressing the period (.) key.
-To try it, just browse to a GitHub repo and press the period key on your keyboard.
+Users can work on a GitHub repo in a browser-based VS Code environment.
+To do this just browse to a GitHub repo and press the period key on your keyboard.

 ## PyCharm